Opinion | Cleansing ourselves of Donald Trump will be a project of years

 And there’s another thorny question Garland may eventually have to confront: What should the Justice Department do about Trump himself?

-Now that the Supreme Court has made it possible for the Manhattan D.A. to get eight years of Trump’s tax returns, a chain of events is likely to ensue that would put at least one part of Trump’s fate directly in Garland’s hands.
+Now that the Supreme Court has made it possible for the Manhattan district attorney to get eight years of Trump’s tax returns, a chain of events is likely to ensue that would put at least one part of Trump’s fate directly in Garland’s hands.

-The D.A.’s investigation stems from the $130,000 paid by Trump’s former attorney Michael Cohen to Stormy Daniels to buy her silence, money Trump later reimbursed Cohen.
-The arrangement may have violated a number of laws; it was part of the reason Cohen went to jail.
+The district attorney’s investigation stems in part from the $130,000 paid by Trump’s then-attorney Michael Cohen to Stormy Daniels to buy her silence, money Trump later reimbursed Cohen.
+The arrangement may have violated a number of laws; it was part of the reason Cohen went to prison.

-It’s possible Trump committed both state crimes and federal crimes in that case, including whether he deducted the reimbursement to Cohen as a business expense, which could constitute tax fraud.
+It’s possible Trump committed both state crimes and federal crimes in that case, including possibly deducting the reimbursement to Cohen as a business expense, which could constitute tax fraud.
 (It appears that the reimbursements were designed to be disguised as legal fees.)

 In addition, Cohen testified to Congress that Trump routinely undervalued his properties in tax filings, then overvalued them in documents given to banks when seeking loans, potentially committing both tax fraud and bank fraud.